Disentangling political ideology from ethnic voting in Africa (with Ada Gonzalez-Torres)

 When justice is hurried and when is it buried?
 Wealth inequality and the duration of cases in court (with Anastasia Antsygina)

-Walking While Black: Racial Gaps in Hit-and-Run Cases (link) [working paper, under review] (with Matteo Sostero)
+Walking While Black: Racial Gaps in Hit-and-Run Cases (link) [New version, re-submitted] (with Matteo Sostero)

 Do some search engines produce better search results because their algorithm is better, or because they have access to more data from past searches?
 In the latter case, mandatory data sharing, a policy that is currently discussed, could trigger innovation and would benefit all users of search engines.
 We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality than Google’s, if it has enough data, and that overall differences in the quality of search results are explained by searches for less popular search terms.
 This is confirmed by results from an experiment, in which we keep the algorithm of the search engine fixed and vary the amount of data it uses as an input.